-Who’s a great actor?
-One with better films on his or her resume.
-Or who has a wider acting range.
-Even though, in a way, the two are related, I am tempted to go with the latter.
+How do you make a list of best actors of the 21st century?
+Should we select actors with better films on his resume.
+Or should we pick ones with wider acting range.
+Honestly, I am tempted to go with the latter.
 Some actors work a lot less than others.
 While others are just plain unlucky.
 And that’s why someone like Naomi Watts was placed much higher in our best actresses of the 21st century list.
 Her resume may not have a lot of great films, but we all know what a diverse range she posses and how easily she can slide into any character.

 10. Tony Leung Chiu-Wai